Kong Even Bigger Balls Slot Review

 Frequently Asked Questions

-What is the max win in King Kong Even Bigger Balls?
+What is the max win in Kong Even Bigger Balls?

-The advertised maximum win is approximately 10000x your stake.
+The maximum advertised win is 10000x your stake.

-Is King Kong Even Bigger Balls a high volatility slot?
+Is Kong Even Bigger Balls a high volatility slot?